maximmasiutin/MD5_Transform-x64/README.md

 MD5 transform routine oprimized for x64 processors written using Macro Assembler

 Copyright 2018 Ritlabs, SRL
-written by Maxim Masiutin <max@ritlabs.com>
+The 64-bit version is written by Maxim Masiutin <max@ritlabs.com>

-Loads 64 bytes of MD5 state into 8 64-bit registers
-(RBP, R8, R9, R10, R11, R12, R13, R14)
+The main advantage of this 64-bit version is that it loads 64 bytes of hashed message into 8 64-bit registers (RBP, R8, R9, R10, R11, R12, R13, R14) at the beginning,
-to avoid excessive memory load operations.
+to avoid excessive memory load operations througout the routine.

 To operate with 32-bit values store in higher bits of a 64-bit register (bits 32-63) uses "Ror" by 32